-The services are deployed and the HCP for cloud scale system is ready to use.
+Service instances are deployed and the HCP for cloud scale system is ready to use.

 Note: If you configured the System services networking incorrectly, the System Management application may not appear as an option on the Applications page.
 This can happen, for example, if the network.config file is not identical on all instances.
-For error information, view the file install\path/hcpcs/config/cluster.config or the output information logged by the script run.
+For error information, view the file install_path/hcpcs/config/cluster.config or the output information logged by the script run.